TheCarsonWest/nerd-emoji/python1/Handling Large Datasets with Dask.md

 - Supports a wide range of operations, including data manipulation, aggregation, and machine learning algorithms.

 ### How to Use Dask
-- Dask offers various [[functions]] and data structures for working with large datasets.
+- Dask offers various [[Python Functions]] and data structures for working with large datasets.

 ### Code Examples
 - Creating a Dask dataframe from a local CSV file: